What is Oral Appliance Therapy?

 If you’re unsure or would like more information, set up a consultation with Kansas City sleep dentist, Dr. Prabu Raman.

 Are you looking for oral appliance therapy for sleep apnea?
-Call to make an appointment with Dr. Raman at (816) 436-4422.
-Or, use our online appointment scheduler.
-Someone will get in touch with you shortly.
+Call to make an appointment with our Kansas City neuromuscular dentist at (816) 436-4422.